jhucsf/spring2022/assign/assign05.md

 * `client_util.{h,cpp}` - contain utility functions that are shared between the send client and receive client.
-* `connection.{h,cpp}` - class describing a client connection.
-Used by both the receiver and the sender.
+* `connection.{h,cpp}` - class describing a connection between a client and server.
+Used by both the receiver, the sender, and the server.
 * `csapp.{h,c}` - functions from the CS:APP3e book.
 You are free to modify
     functions here as needed, e.g. adding const qualifiers for const correctness, but be careful if you don't completely understand the function